sleepdiary/docs/create/reconstruct.md

 Most calendar software can export to [iCalendar format](https://en.wikipedia.org/wiki/ICalendar) - a standard format designed to be read by other calendaring programs.
 You will need to search online to find the relevant steps for your program.

 Once you have an iCalendar file, you can add it directly to [the dashboard](https://sleepdiary.github.io/dashboard).
 It will convert the file to an activity log automatically.

+### Limitations

+A reconstructed sleep diary will always produce lower-quality data than one created deliberately.
+Here are some specific issues people often have with calendars:

+Calendars can't tell the difference between being asleep and having uscheduled time.
+For example, if your last meeting ended at 6pm, the program will assume you went to sleep the moment the meeting was over.

+Calendars can only record when something was *supposed* to happen.
+If you slept through your 8am meeting, a diary will still think you were awake at that time.

+As with all reconstructed diaries, a calendar can give you a general idea of your sleeping pattern, but you'll need to [create a proper diary](./) to get high quality data.

 ## Desktop browsers